felixlopz/hubrise-test-task/content/apps/locatouch/en/overview.md

 Loca'Touch offers self ordering kiosks systems for leasing or for sale.

-With a Loca'Touch self ordering kiosk, your customers can view your restaurant menu, order and pay autonomously.
-They also receive suggestions for complementary products during the purchasing cycle in order to increase the average basket.
+Loca'Touch self ordering kiosk allow your customers to view your restaurant menu, to order and pay autonomously.
+Your customers also receive suggestions for complementary products during the purchasing cycle in order to increase the average basket.

 Loca'Touch regularly updates the system software to guarantee a better service and offer long term performance.